devsandroses/odin-recipes/README.md

 # odin-recipes
 This project will demonstrate that I can build a basic recipe website showing my ability to write links, images, lists and different HTML texts.
-Self reflection at the end of the project:
+Self reflection at the end of the project: I did it!
+I diligently paid close and careful attention to what I was doing!
+I persisted even though I made errors and has to start over.
+It look me hours to complete this over the course of several days.
+But I did it and am so happy with the skills and knowledge I gained!